 This involves competitive positioning analysis, market structure assessment, internal capability review, and an evaluation of how the company’s current resource allocation aligns with its stated direction.

 The output is not a process improvement recommendation.
 It is a structural diagnosis of the gap between the company’s current position and the position it is trying to build, paired with a framework for closing that gap.
+When the stakes involve sustained performance improvement, consulting services for growing companiesprovides the structured engagement a company needs.

-A business strategy consultant who delivers direction without evaluating the organization’s capacity to pursue it has produced a plan that will fail to be implemented for reasons that were visible before the engagement began.
+Abusiness strategy consultantwho delivers direction without evaluating the organization’s capacity to pursue it has produced a plan that will fail to be implemented for reasons that were visible before the engagement began.

 Where the Two Disciplines Overlap